withastro/astro/CONTRIBUTING.md

 ### Setting up your local repo

-Astro uses yarn workspaces, so you should **always run `yarn install` from the top-level project directory.** running `yarn install` in the top-level project root will install dependencies for `astro`, `docs`, and every package in the repo.
+Astro uses yarn workspaces, so you should **always run `yarn install` from the top-level project directory.** running `yarn install` in the top-level project root will install dependencies for `astro`, and every package in the repo.

 ```shell
 git clone && cd ...